Use Diafaan SMS Server with Android phones

 On pre-KitKat Android, multiple SMS apps can be installed with equal priority and this can lead to problems when the apps are interfering with each other.
 In the SMS settings of the app, you can set options to hide received SMS messages from other SMS apps and to automatically remove all SMS messages from the phone.
 These options may not work properly on all phones and phone configurations and can potentially lead to lost SMS messages.

-Using the app on Android KitKat
+Using the app on later versions of Android

 On Android KitKat (4.4) or higher, an SMS app can be set up as the default SMS app or as a secondary SMS app.
 A secondary SMS app can still send and receive SMS messages but the default SMS app is the only SMS app that can store the messages in the SMS database on the phone.
 The GSM Modem Emulator can be set as the default app in the SMS settings of the app.